Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your health care provider will also give you a physical exam.
+Your healthcare provider will also give you a physical exam.
 You may be checked for a fever and high blood pressure.
-The health care provider may feel your abdomen, sides, and back for lumps.
+The healthcare provider may feel your belly (abdomen), sides, and back for lumps.

 Symptoms of kidney cancer can be caused by other less serious problems.
 Because of this, you will likely have some tests.
 Unlike most types of cancer, kidney cancer can often be diagnosed without a biopsy.
 A biopsy is when small pieces of tissue are taken and looked at with a microscope.
 Instead, you may have 1 or more of the following:

 About 50% of all people with kidney cancer have blood in their urine.
 This can be found by doing a test called a urinalysis.
 For this test, a small sample of your urine is tested in a lab to see if it has blood.
 Your healthcare provider may do a special kind of urine test.
 This test is called urine cytology.
 It checks for cancer cells in the urine.

 There is no blood test that can diagnose kidney cancer.
 But a complete blood count (CBC) and blood chemistry test can show signs in the blood that are linked with kidney cancer.
 For example:

 Too few red blood cells.
 This condition is called anemia.
 It is common in many kinds of cancer.

 Too many red blood cells.
 This condition is called erythrocytosis or polycythemia.
 Some types of kidney cancer cells make a hormone called erythropoietin.
 This causes bone marrow to make too many blood cells.

 A high blood calcium level.
 This may show that the cancer has begun to affect the bones.